Chapter 8

 She looked at the familiar objects, feeling a strange sense of unfamiliarity and discomfort.
 This cold, quiet environment made her feel an indescribable sense of oppression.

 She sat down on the sofa, reaching for the diary on the coffee table.
-Opening it to the first page, she found an old photograph.
+Opening it to the first page, she took out an old photograph.
 In the photo, Cedric was smiling brightly, the sunlight making the whole scene glow.

 As she put down the photo, her phone rang, interrupting her thoughts.
-She picked it up and saw it was her former doctor.
+She glanced at the screen and saw that the call was from her former physician.

 Elsie hesitated for a moment, then answered the call.

 "Ms. Forbes," the doctor's voice came through, excited.
-"We have a new treatment for your muteness!"
+"We have a new treatment for your traumatic mutism!"